Knotx/knotx-fragments/handler/README.md

 A nice syntax sugar!

 ##### Subtasks node
-SubTasks node is a node containing a list of sub-tasks.
+Subtasks node is a node containing a list of sub-tasks.
 It evaluates all of them sequentially.
 However, all the operations are non-blocking, so it doesn't wait for previous subtasks to finish.
 Because of that, they are effectively executed in parallel

 Moreover, a list of sub-tasks must fit the `F -> (F',T)` function.
 Each subtask has its fragment